sparkflows/sparkflows-docs/docs/azure/admin-guide/synapse/job-submit.rst

-Submission Job to Azure Synapse
+Submitting Job to Azure Synapse
 ======

 As the **Azure Synapse Connection** got created in previous step, Now user can able to submit the workflows/Jobs to Azure Synapse.